A Lagrangian filling for every cluster seed: Non-degeneracy of curve QPs for plabic fences

 \begin{remark} The definition of plabic fences in \cite{FPST,CasalsWeng22} is more general but, for our purposes, it is without loss of generality that we can work with Definition \ref{def:plabic_fence}.
 This is due to the fact that cyclic rotation is a quasi-cluster transformation, as shown in \cite{CasalsWeng22,CGGLSS}; see also \cite{ShenWeng}. $\Box$ \end{remark}

 We use the following bijection between plabic fences with $n$ horizontal edges and positive braid words in $n$-strands.
-For a plabic fence $\bG$ we construct a braid word $\beta(\bG)$ iteratively by scanning the plabic fence left-to-right: starting with the empty word $\beta(\bG)$, when we encounter a vertical edge between the $k$ and $(k+1)$st horizontal edges, counting from the bottom, we add the Artin generator $\sigma_k$ to the right of $\beta(\bG)$.
-The plabic fence that gives the braid word $\beta$ will be denoted by $\bG(\beta)$.
+For a plabic fence $\bG$ we construct a braid word $\beta(\bG)$ iteratively by scanning the plabic fence left-to-right: starting with the empty word $\beta(\bG)$, when we encounter a vertical edge between the $k$ and $(k+1)$st horizontal edges, counting from the bottom, we add the positive Artin generator $\sigma_k$ to the right of $\beta(\bG)$.
+Note that we obtain a positive braid word through this process, as all Artin generators being used in this construction are positive.
+Given a positive braid word $\beta$, the plabic fence that gives the braid word $\beta$ through this process will be denoted by $\bG(\beta)$.